 Many of the Hints come from what I remember of the Annotated Maps.
 Naturally many are straight out of the Hints Books.
 I have also used other sites in the link list as a source of information.

-Navigation: the games (first trilogy, second trilogy, further games), general hints, further links
+Navigation: the games (first trilogy, second trilogy, further games, Avernum reworked ), general hints, further links

 The trilogy now has six members and actually consists of two trilogies.
-The games in the two series use different engines and have a completely different feel and look.
-Spiderweb has also produced some other games like Geneforge, Nethergate or Avadon and reacently a reworked version of Avernum 1 called Avernum: Escape fom the Pit
+The games in the two series use different engines and have a completely different look and feel.
+Spiderweb has also produced some other games like Geneforge, Nethergate or Avadon and recently reworked versions of the first trilogy (Avernum: Escape from the Pit, Avernum2: Cryatal Souls, Avernum3: Ruined World).

 This game is a remake of Exile and as such is well thought out.
 There are three Great Quests and four Major Quests as well as many minor missions.
 You find many puzzles, some of which are difficult to solve without help, and lots of jokes.
 All Spiderweb games have been devoloped on Macintosh and the transfer of Avernum 1 to Windows resulted in an annoying bug.
 Navigating with the left mouse button sometimes results in moving two spaces.
 It is possible to navigate with the number pad, but this is not exactly easy.
 There is however a work around: the right mouse button does nothing other than work as the left one should – it moves you exactly one space and not as you would expect give further options or information.